adrelanos/tor-ctrl/README.md

 ```sh
 curl -x socks5h://127.0.0.1:9050 github.com
 ```
-Now, return to the script and press enter to print out the events received.
+Now, return to the script and press enter to print out the stream events received.

 ## Useful links